seanox/xml-micro-exchange-php/manual/api-put.md

 - `text/plain`: static text
 - `text/xpath`: XPath function

-If the XPath notation corresponds to attributes, elements are assumed.
+If the XPath notation does not match the attributes, elements are assumed.
-For elements, the notation for pseudo elements is also supported:
+For elements, the notation for pseudo elements is supported:
     `<XPath>::first, <XPath>::last, <XPath>::before or <XPath>::after
 Pseudo elements are a relative position specification to the selected element.